ProtonVPN Review (2020) – High level of security

 Speed test results ProtonVPN

 In this section you’ll find the speed tests results we got when testing ProtonVPN.
-The tests were all done from The Netherlands and use ProtonVPN’s Plus deal without activating their Secure Core.
+The tests were all done using ProtonVPN’s Plus deal without activating their Secure Core.
 This special service redirects your internet connection twice, which slows down your speed further, hence we left it out of our tests.
 Keep in mind that these numbers are always dependent on your location, internet provider and the time of day.
 For reference we added a speed test of our plain internet connection without using a VPN.

 Speed without a VPN (speedtest.net):